Scientific Name

 Origin

-This succulent is a hybrid that results from a cross between Echeveria laui and Echeveria lilacina.
-It was created by the late Robert Grim of San Jose, California, United States.
+Echeveria 'Moondust' is a hybrid created by the late Robert Grim of San Jose, California, United States.
+It results from a cross between Echeveria laui and Echeveria lilacina.

 Description

-Echeveria 'Moondust' is a slow-growing succulent that forms a usually solitary rosette of greyish-green leaves covered with a fine waxy bloom that rubs off when touched.
-The rosette grows up to 6 inches (15 cm) in diameter.
-It combines the thick leaves of Echeveria laui with the more symmetrical, multi-leaved rosette of Echeveria lilacina.
+Echeveria 'Moondust' is a slow-growing succulent that forms a usually solitary rosette of greyish-green leaves covered with a fine, waxy bloom that rubs off when touched.
+The rosette can grow up to 6 inches (15 cm) in diameter.
+This hybrid combines the thick leaves of Echeveria laui with the more symmetrical, multi-leaved rosette of Echeveria lilacina.

-Flowers are coral pink, bell-shaped, and appear in clusters on arching stalks in summer.
+The flowers are coral pink, bell-shaped, and appear in summer in clusters on arching stalks.

 Repot as needed, preferably during the warm season.
 To repot a succulent, ensure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill it with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.